 Resources

-Military Housing: Make it your Own!
+Military Housing: Make It Your Own!

 In this article:

-Military housing and your knack for home decorating don’t have to disagree with each other.
-Actually, there are a couple of decorating benefits from renting a house on base.
-Each time you receive a new military home, it should be move-out clean and have a neutral color scheme—think beige walls, white trim, and taupe carpeting.
-These are builder basics, but they’re guaranteed to make your furniture and personal style pop!
+Each time you move into military housing, it should be move-out clean and have a neutral color scheme—think beige walls, white trim, and taupe carpeting.
+These are builder basics, but they’re guaranteed to make your furniture and personal style pop thanks to the agreeable colors.

 If you’re at all contemplating painting, go ahead and get it done ASAP.
 Two to three years per duty station moves incredibly fast, so you have to get the painting done soon.
 The hope is to enjoy as many color-filled days as possible.

-You Never Know
+You Never Know What Military Life Will Bring

 Curtain Rehab